MrPhryaNikFrosty/Horizon-Emu-mod/README.md

 </p>

 <p align="center">
-<b>Horizon-Emu-mod by Frost</b> is an application that allows you to run Windows x86_64 applications on your Android device.
+<b>Horizon-Emu-mod by Frost (discontinued)</b> is an application that allows you to run Windows x86_64 applications on your Android device.
 </p>

 ![GitHub Downloads](https://img.shields.io/github/downloads/HorizonEmuTeam/Horizon-Emu/total?logo=github&label=Total%20Downloads)

+# Information

+This mod has been discontinued due to newly updated of Horizon Emu that add the download-able content feature make it impossible to use it by using my obb because if you use my obb maybe you won't get the my prefix.
+So I decided to discontinue this mod, we're sorry about that.
+Please follow my github for more emulation mod project.
+Thank you for your cooperation

 # Installation